Philip R. Shawe: TransPerfect Legal Challenge

-Affiliations and Philanthropy
+Affiliations and philanthropy

 Shawe has guest lectured on Entrepreneurship at New York University and Columbia University and is a member of the Association for a Better New York (ABNY).
 He had been a member of the board of directors of The Joyful Heart Foundation, a non-profit that worked in support of survivors of sexual assault, domestic violence, and child abuse.
-His philanthropic efforts include supporting over 25 causes by donating time or financial support, and he was recently named to The V Foundation for Cancer Research's Circle of Honor.
+His philanthropic efforts include supporting over 25 causes by donating time or financial support, and he was named to The V Foundation for Cancer Research's Circle of Honor.

+Shawe backs Girls Who Code, a group that helps women's equity and equality within the technology sectors.
+He has encouraged his employees to give and incentivizes them to do so.
+The company has raised over $250 thousand to date.

 In 2018, Shawe sponsored ultramarathon runner Michele Graglia to run the Atacama Desert, for which Graglia was accepted into the Guinness Book.
 Shawe is sponsoring Graglia to run three more deserts - the Gobi, Sahara and Antarctica.

+The sponsorship of Graglia is part of Shawe's management and motivational ethos.
+He fosters a culture of independence and problem-solving within his team and inspires and motivates them by encouraging camaraderie through shared experiences. he organizes adventurous trips and climbs, skis, and takes teams to visit exotic locations.
+Also, recognizing the value of each employee and office, Shawe personally travels to meet the staff at different company locations year-round, almost every month, emphasizing the significance of individual contributions to TransPerfect's operations.